 Under our IO Collaboration, Sanofi also funds half of the development expenses incurred in connection with the clinical development of Libtayo, subject to an agreed-upon development budget.
-We also rely on Sanofi to lead commercialization efforts outside the United States for Libtayo.
-Following Sanofi's decision not to elect to co-develop MUC16xCD3 Program antibodies and the BCMAxCD3 Program antibodies under our IO Collaboration, we are required to fund and conduct on our own all such efforts to support those product candidates.
+We also rely on Sanofi to lead commercialization efforts outside the United States for Libtayo and to assist us to comply with the necessary requirements related to Libtayo's regulatory approvals in the EU.